Q: I’m interested in an M.S. in Criminology and Criminal Justice. What should I do next?

 Q: I see the graduate application requires a statement of purpose.
 What should this document include?

 A: The statement of purpose is your opportunity to provide the Graduate Committee with a clear and specific description of how an M.S. in Criminology and Criminal Justice will help you to achieve your professional goals.
-It should cover four primary areas: (1) how your academic and professional accomplishments have prepared you for graduate school, (2) how graduate school will help you on your future career trajectory, (3) which CCJ graduate faculty member (link to graduate faculty bios) you would like to work with and why, and (4) specify why CCJ at The University of Alabama is the best choice for you.
+It should cover four primary areas: (1) how your academic and professional accomplishments have prepared you for graduate school, (2) how graduate school will help you on your future career trajectory, (3) which CCJ graduate faculty member you would like to work with and why, and (4) specify why CCJ at The University of Alabama is the best choice for you.

 Q: Does CCJ have an online M.S. program?